AlaYousef/portfolio-project5/README.md

 * [Favicon](https://favicon.io/) - Used to create the favicon.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness.
 * [Cloudinary](https://cloudinary.com/) - A service that hosts all images in the project.
-* [HTML Validation](https://validator.w3.org/) - Used to validate HTML code
-* [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code
-* [PEP8 Validation](http://pep8online.com/) - At the time for deploying this project the PEP8 Online Validaton service was offline, therefore not used.
-* [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code

 ### Libraries
 All libraries used for this project are listed in the requirements.txt file and have been documented below:

-* [asgiref](https://pypi.org/project/asgiref/) - ASGI is a standard for Python asynchronous web apps and servers to communicate with each other, and positioned as an asynchronous successor to WSGI.
 * [cloudinary](https://pypi.org/project/cloudinary/) - The Cloudinary Python SDK allows you to quickly and easily integrate your application with Cloudinary.
 Effortlessly optimize, transform, upload and manage your cloud's assets.
 * [dj-database-url](https://pypi.org/project/dj-database-url/) - Django database connection dictionary, populated with all the data specified in your URL.
 * [dj3-cloudinary-storage](https://pypi.org/project/dj3-cloudinary-storage/) - Django Cloudinary Storage is a Django package that facilitates integration with Cloudinary by implementing Django Storage API.
 * [Django](https://pypi.org/project/Django/) - Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 * [django-allauth](https://pypi.org/project/django-allauth/) - Integrated set of Django applications addressing authentication, registration, account management as well as 3rd party (social) account authentication.
-* [django-crispy-forms](https://pypi.org/project/django-crispy-forms/) - Used to integrate Django DRY forms in the project.
-* [django-summernote](https://pypi.org/project/django-summernote/) - Summernote is a simple WYSIWYG editor. django-summernote allows you to embed Summernote into Django very handy.
-Support admin mixins and widgets
 * [gunicorn](https://pypi.org/project/gunicorn/) - Gunicorn ‘Green Unicorn’ is a Python WSGI HTTP Server for UNIX.
 It’s a pre-fork worker model ported from Ruby’s Unicorn project.
 The Gunicorn server is broadly compatible with various web frameworks, simply implemented, light on server resource usage, and fairly speedy.
 * [oauthlib](https://pypi.org/project/oauthlib/) - OAuthLib is a framework which implements the logic of OAuth1 or OAuth2 without assuming a specific HTTP request object or web framework.
 * [psycopg2](https://pypi.org/project/psycopg2/) - Psycopg is the most popular PostgreSQL database adapter for the Python programming language.
 * [PyJWT](https://pypi.org/project/PyJWT/) - A Python implementation of RFC 7519.
 * [python3-openid](https://pypi.org/project/python3-openid/) - OpenID support for modern servers and consumers.
 * [requests-oauhlib](https://pypi.org/project/requests-oauthlib/) - P    rovides first-class OAuth library support for Requests.
-* [sqlparse](https://pypi.org/project/sqlparse/) - sqlparse is a non-validating SQL parser for Python.
-It provides support for parsing, splitting and formatting SQL statements.
 * [urllib3](https://pypi.org/project/urllib3/) a powerful, user-friendly HTTP client for Python brings many critical features that are missing from the Python standard libraries: